Beauty

 Wafts of freshly laundered cotton and lavender, perky summer citrus, and sweet vanilla beans; fragrant, resinous oud, spicy incense, smokey warm wood: the multi-scented and multifaceted world of perfume offers endless possibilities of personalisation.

 Whether you’re loyal to one lingering scent, or have a wardrobe of perfumes perfected for different occasions, fragrance is a powerful tool to help define your person.
 As such, switching up a trusted scent staple can be as transformative and cathartic as chopping all of your hair off.
-“2024 is all about elevating your scent wardrobe,” says Icelandic niche perfumer Andrea Maack.
+“This year is all about elevating your scent wardrobe,” says Icelandic niche perfumer Andrea Maack.
 “It's not just about that one signature scent any more.
 Scent is so much more than that, it changes with you.”

 1